 Some fall planting info you might find helpful.

 - Rule of thumb on bulbs: plant at a depth three times the width of the bulb.

 - Water your bulbs after planting.
 Soak them well.
 Bulbs need to root before the winter freeze, so don’t be shy about it.

 - Ever had bulbs sprout before winter?
 Don’t worry, they’ll chill out and go into their winter slumber without damage.
 More on bulbs.

 - If you’ve seen pods on your lilies, yes, you can plant their seeds.
 Let the pods dry completely, which will yield you a bunch of hard shiny seeds that look a little like morning glory seeds.
 Like morning glories, you can baby them to encourage them to sprout- Soak the seeds in water a few days to a week or so, to soften.
 Change the water daily until you’re ready to put them out-plant them about ½ inch under and apart.
 Although they shoot sprout in Spring, it may be another year or two before they bloom.
 More about planting iris from seed here.
 This website is a good all around resource for planting tips.

 I’ve been listening to a fair amount of Willie Nelson of late.
 Willie Nelson and son Lukas.
 Willie has a couple offspring who sing.
 This is his son, and a great duet-generational love- not the type of love song you hear too much about. ( Love the car) Just Breathe.

-New holiday pricing too– all 18″ pillows with or without inserts..just like this one- a full wrap around print image from my garden to your couch.
+I have ten pillows in stock which you can see here.
+All 18″ pillow covers with or without inserts-on sale..just like this one- a full wrap around print image from my garden to your couch.